 Materials

-Astaxanthin powder was purchased from Sigma Aldrich, Singapore.
-Methanol, oleic acid, polyethyleneglycol 400, propyleneglycol and tween 20 were also purchased from Sigma Aldrich, Singapore.
+Astaxanthin powder,methanol, oleic acid, polyethyleneglycol 400, propyleneglycol and tween 20 areallpurchased from Sigma Aldrich, Singapore.

-Methods

-The making standard solution of astaxanthin
+MethodsPreparation of 0….0standard solution of Astaxanthin

-Astaxanthin stock solution was prepared by dissolving 10 mg of astaxanthin into 10 mL methanol then dilution was carried out to make standard solutions with various concentration, namely, 10 ppm, 15 ppm, 20 ppm, 25 ppm and 30 ppm.
-After that, the absorbance was read using a UV-Vis Spectrophotometer with a wavelength of astaxanthin470 nm.
+Astaxanthin stock solution was prepared by dissolving 10 mg of Astaxanthin into 10 mL methanol then dilution was carried out to make serial dilutions with various concentration, namely, 10, 15, 20, 25 and 30 ppm.
+After that, the absorbance was read using a UV-Vis Spectrophotometer atthewavelength of maximum absorbance of Astaxanthin; 470 nm.

-The solubility test
+solubility study test

-Each ingredient was measured as much as 1 mL of oil (oleic acid, olive oil, and VCO oil), surfactant (tween 20 and tween 80) and co-surfactant (propylene glycol and PEG 400) then put into an eppendorf tube, and added 10 mg Astaxanthin into each ingredient, vortexed for 15 minutes every day for 72 hours.
+Each ingredient was measured as much as 1 mL of oil (oleic acid, olive oil, and VCO oil), surfactant (tween 20 and tween 80) and co-surfactant (propylene glycol and PEG 400) then put into an eppendorf tube, and added 10 mg Astaxanthin into each ingredient, vortexed for 15 minutes every day for 3 days.
 After that, the sample was centrifuged for 26 minutes at a speed of 6000 rpm at room temperature.
-The supernatant was taken and analyzed by UV-Vis spectrophotometer to determine the concentration and solubility of astaxanthin.
+The supernatant was taken and analyzed by UV-Vis spectrophotometer to determine the concentration and solubility of Astaxanthin.
 Based on these results, the material to be determined as the oil phase, surfactant and co-surfactant was selected.

-The optimizationof astaxanthin SNEDDS
+The optimizationof Astaxanthin SNEDDS

 Based on the solubility results, oleic acid was used as the oil phase, tween 20 and tween 80 as surfactants, and propyleneglycol as co-surfactants then done the optimizationand formulation with ratio of oil : surfactant mix (1:9) and mixed surfactant ratio (surfactant : co-surfactant) between tween 20 : propyleneglycol and tween 80 : propyleneglycol were made ratio of 1:1, 2:1, 3:1, and 3.2 :0.8 respectively.
 Preparation was done by mixing the components of surfactant and co-surfactant then added the oil component withusing a magnetic stirrer for 30 minutes, sonicated for 10 minutes.
 The results of the mixing were allowed to stand for 24 hours at room temperature to see the homogeneity.

-The characterization of astaxanthin SNEDDS
+The characterization of Astaxanthin SNEDDS

-Transmittance test (%)
+Measurementof %Transmittance

-The method of measuring the transmittance value is as much as 100 µL of the astaxanthinSNEDDS formulas which wereadded aquadest until the final volume 5 mL then vortexed for 1 minute.
-After that, all formulas were measuredthe value oftransmittance using spectrophotometry at a wavelength of 650 nm with a blank of distilled water to determine the level of clarity.
-The transmittance value parameter, namely the absorbance value that is close to 100%, indicating the droplet size of the dispersion produced by SNEDDS which has reached the nanometer size, which can be seen visually from the transparency of the system formed7.
+The method of measuring the transmittance value to determine the level of clarityis as follows; an amount of 100 µL of the Astaxanthinloaded SNEDDS wasadded with water until the final volume reach 5 mL then vortexed for 1 minute.
+All formulations were then measuredusing UV spectrophotometer to check the value oftransmittance at a wavelength of 650 nm with a blank of distilled water.
+The transmittance value parameter, that is close to 100%, indicating the droplet size of the dispersion produced by SNEDDS has reached the nanometer size, which can be seen visually from the transparency of the formedsystem7.

-The measurement of particle size of astaxanthine SNEEDS
+Measurement of particle size of Astaxanthine loaded SNEEDS

-Measurement of the particle size average and polydispersity index (PDI) of astaxanthin SNEDDS was carried out using a Particle Size Analyzer (PSA).
+Measurement of average particle size and polydispersity index (PDI) of Astaxanthin loaded SNEDDS was carried out using a Particle Size Analyzer (PSA).

-The measurement of entrapment efficiency
+Measurement of % entrapment efficiency (%EE)

-Determination of entrapment efficiency serves to determine the amount of Astaxanthin that is entraped in SNEDDS.
-A total of 200 mg of SNEDDSastaxanthin formula was centrifuged at 3000rpm for 15 minutes.
-Free astaxanthin will precipitate, so that the entangled astaxanthin can be analyzed using UV-VIS spectrophotometer at a wavelength of 470 nm4.
+Determination of %entrapment efficiency serves to determine the amount of Astaxanthin that is entraped in SNEDDS.
+A total of 200 mg of SNEDDS loadedwith Astaxanthin was centrifuged at 3000rpm for 15 minutes.
+Free astaxanthin will precipitate, so that the entangled Astaxanthin can be analyzed using UV-VIS spectrophotometer at a wavelength of 470 nm4.

+Statistical analysis

 RESULTS AND DISCUSSION

-The measurement of astaxanthin standard solution
+Construction of Calibration curve of Astaxanthin

-Based on the results of the assessment of Astaxanthin absorbance (Table 1) with 5 concentrations, namely 10,15,20,25, and 30 ppm using astaxanthin wavelength of470 nm, the equation of the line y = 0.0257x - 0.1136 with r2= 0.9965.
+Based on the measurements of Astaxanthin’s absorbance (Table 1) with 5 concentrations, namely 10,15,20,25, and 30 ppm at λmax470 nm, the equation of the line was y = 0.0257x - 0.1136 with R2= 0.9965.

-Table 1:The results ofastaxanthine absorbance in various concentrations
+Table 1:Absorbance measurements of various concentrations ofAstaxanthine in ………

-Concentrations (ppm) absorbance (=470 nm)
+Concentrations (ppm) Absorbance (=470 nm)

 10 0.152